-1. UTM Tags: What They Are and How to Use Them for Campaign Tracking
+1. UTM Tags: What They Are and How They Help Track and Measure Marketing Campaigns

-UTM tags (also known as UTM parameters or UTM codes) are small snippets of tracking code added to the end of a URL.
-As a result, they help you segment and measure the traffic coming to your website, blog, or promotional page as a result of your digital marketing campaigns.
+UTM tags (also known as UTM parameters or UTM codes) are small snippets of tracking code added to the end of a webpage URL.
+They help you segment and measure the traffic coming to your website, blog, or promotional page as a result of your marketing campaigns.

-UTM tags tell your analytics software where your traffic came from and why.
+UTM tags are tracking labels that tell your analytics software where your traffic came from and how.

 2. Why Do You Need UTM Tags?